-Later he made me his executive officer and, although I chafed at what I initially considered a menial chore, it not only gave me the opportunity to observe a master strategician up close but it also enabled me to develop good relations with all public service heads.
-A little thing that turned out to be quite useful when I needed to get them onside with the work I was later to do with the Public Accounts Committee.
+Later the CEO made me his executive officer and, although I chafed at what I initially considered a menial chore, it not only gave me the opportunity to observe a master strategician up close but it also enabled me to develop good relations with all the public service heads.
+This little thing turned out to be quite useful when I needed to get them onside with the work I was later to do with the Public Accounts Committee.